The Right Dosage Of Topical Tranexamic Acid

-Conditions like melasma, age spots, dark spots, sun damage and post-acne lesions are common.
+Conditions like melasma, age spots, dark spots, sun damage and post-acne marks are common.
 In fact, it’s one of the leading reasons why our patients come to Dermatica for support with their skin.

-An effective, at-home treatment for hyperpigmentation conditions like these is tranexamic acid (often referred to as TXA for short).
-This ingredient is available over-the-counter and in Dermatica’s personalised formulas.
 Tranexamic acid has an innate ability to effectively fade dark spots or patches while suiting a wide range of skin types, including sensitive and rosacea-prone skin.
-Unlike hydroquinone, you don’t need to take any breaks while using tranexamic acid.
+And unlike hydroquinone, a well-known hyperpigmentation treatment, you don’t need to take any breaks while using tranexamic acid.

-Tranexamic acid is derived from an amino acid called lysine, and is traditionally used to reduce excessive bleeding during surgery, trauma and dental procedures.
-(1) It’s also prescribed to reduce heavy menstrual bleeding.
-(2)
+Tranexamic acid is derived from an amino acid called lysine, and is traditionally used orally to reduce excessive bleeding during surgery, trauma and dental procedures.
+[1] It’s also prescribed to reduce heavy menstrual bleeding.
+[2]

-Topical TXA works in skincare because it has anti-inflammatory properties, which is useful since many hyperpigmentation conditions are worsened by skin inflammation.
-It also has the ability to suppress the bodily process which produces more melanin in the skin.
-(1)
+Topical TXA works in skincare because it has anti-inflammatory properties, which are useful since many hyperpigmentation conditions and dermatological disorders are worsened by skin inflammation.
+It can suppress the bodily process which produces more melanin in the skin, reducing pigment production at its source.
+[1]

 Benefits of Topical Tranexamic Acid

-TXA can significantly reduce the appearance of melanin and inflammation (symptoms include skin that’s warm to the touch, swelling, and redness in lighter skin tones or purplish discolouration in darker skin tones).
-In a 2021 study, nearly 80% of subjects noticed an improvement in skin tone, a reduction in dark spots and an improvement in facial inflammation.
-(5)
+In a 2021 study, nearly 80% of subjects noticed an improvement in skin tone, a reduction in dark spots and an improvement in facial redness.
+[6]

 Recommended Tranexamic Acid Dosage